Synergy HomeCare: Real Reviews from Clients and Caregivers

 That said, not every location runs like clockwork.
 Some people have flagged issues with how certain branches are overseen—from scheduling mix‑ups to promised visits that never materialize.
 Others have called out inconsistencies in what they’re billed for versus what actually arrives at their door.
 For example:

-“This particular operation in Arlington left a really bad impression.
-From the beginning, things felt off.
-They insisted that the workers had put in extended hours—claiming overtime rates applied—even though we had clear records showing otherwise.
-When we questioned it, their response was even more frustrating.
-Instead of acknowledging the mistake, they said something like, ‘The owner is willing to meet you halfway at $50 an hour,’ as if they were doing us a favor.
-It felt manipulative and misleading, like they were just trying to squeeze extra money out of the situation without any accountability.” — Reviewer from Arlington, VA
+“This Arlington location left a very negative impression.
+From the start, things felt off.
+Staff insisted workers had logged extra hours—claiming overtime rates applied—even though our records showed otherwise.
+When we questioned it, their response was frustrating.
+Instead of acknowledging the discrepancy, they said something like, ‘Owner is willing to meet you halfway at $50 an hour,’ as if doing us a favor.
+It came across as manipulative and misleading, seeming like an attempt to extract extra money without accountability.” — Reviewer from Arlington, VA

 Employee Insights: Rewards and Challenges